Risk of no-deal Brexit 'very real,' says EU Commission head Juncker | DW | 18.09.2019

 EU Commission President Jean-Claude Juncker told the European Parliament "time is running out" to secure a Brexit agreement.
 UK Prime Minister Boris Johnson remains confident he can get a deal by October 31.

-EU Commission President Jean-Claude Juncker announced during a debate in the European Parliament on Wednesday that he believed the risk of a no-deal Brexit is still "very real."
+EU Commission President Jean-Claude Juncker announced during a debate in the European Parliament on Wednesday that he believed the risk of a no-deal Brexit was still "very real."

 "Time is running out," he told the plenary debate on the topic of the UK's so-called divorce deal with the European Union.